ahsaxyz/fiona-agent/contributing.md

 # Contributing

+Fiona Agent is an experimental project exploring selective social engagement and agent decision pipelines.

-Contributions are welcome.
+Contributions are welcome in the following areas:

-Please:
+- scoring improvements
+- new signal detectors
+- evaluation benchmarks
+- simulation environments

-- open an issue before major changes
+Please open an issue before submitting large changes.
-- follow existing architecture
-- include tests for new functionality